amedrz/wordsmith/README.md

     author:     Your Name; Additional author
     title:      Your Book Title
     cover:      assets/images/cover.jpg
+    font:       YOUR_FONT_FAMILY

+If you are using a language like Chinese, you should set the `font` property.
+Otherwise comment with a `#` at the beginning of the line.

 You can specify additional authors by separating them with a `;`